thugsatbay/CS-Algorithms_Sorting_Comparison/ReadMe.txt

 Please Refer Assignment 2.pdf for the problems

-The repo contains code that helps to compare Insertion, Bubble and QuickSort Algorithms in metrix of time complexity, input size and input type(sorted, somewhat sorted, inversly sorted)
+The repo contains code that helps to compare Insertion Sort, QuickSort and Random QuickSort Algorithms in metrix of time complexity, input size and input type(sorted, somewhat sorted, inversly sorted)

 #Files Description:
 Ass2-1SolnGraphCode.py is the code that generated the graphs for Question 1